 Easy Goer broke his maiden at Saratoga, then won an allowance at Belmont, followed by wins in the Cowdin S. and Champagne S. Those wins appeared almost effortless thanks to his fluid stride, and he was the favorite going into the Breeders’ Cup Juvenile.
 He did not win that day at Churchill Downs, finishing second to Is It True, but the strength of his victories earned him the Eclipse Award as Champion 2-Year-Old Colt.

 Expectations were high for his 3-year-old season and Easy Goer did not disappoint.
 He won the Swale S. in his sophomore debut, covered the mile in a dazzling 1:32 2/5 winning the Gotham S., and then took the Wood Memorial by daylight.
 Easy Goer’s career was largely defined by his rivalry with the great Sunday Silence.
 The two first met in the Kentucky Derby.
 Sunday Silence broke clear at the top of the stretch and pulled away to win, while Easy Goer rallied in the mud for second.
 In the Preakness, only a nose separated the rivals in one of the greatest races in history, with Sunday Silence winning again.
 Easy Goer delivered his revenge in the Belmont S., thwarting a Triple Crown bid, and drawing clear to win by eight.
+Easy Goer’s Beyer Speed Figure of 122 for the Belmont Stakes remains the highest such figure for a Triple Crown race since Andrew Beyer began releasing his speed figures in 1987.
 That victory began an amazing five-race winning streak in which he also won the Whitney H., Travers S., Woodward H., and Jockey Club Gold Cup in succession.